A Tutorial on 5G Positioning: 5G Positioning Technology (Rel-16)

 \subsection{5G positioning signals}

-In Rel-16, the \ac{3GPP} standard updates and redefines two reference signals in order to overcome the positioning problems of existing ones~\cite{ts138211}.
-Older signals, such as \ac{CSI-RS} and \ac{SS} (which composes the \acp{SSB}), were not designed to be intentionally used for positioning because of the following limitations.
-The first major limitation is their inability to resolve the hearability issue arising from interference by neighboring cells~\cite{yap_accuracy_2002}.
-This is crucial for positioning, as the \ac{UE} must receive signals from multiple \acp{BS}.
-Signals from nearby cells shadow the weak signals from far-away cells, causing difficulty for the \ac{UE} to detect distant \acp{BS}.
+In Rel-16, the \ac{3GPP} standard updates and redefines two reference signals in order to overcome the positioning problems of previous releases~\cite{ts138211}.
+Former signals, such as \ac{CSI-RS} and \ac{SS} (which composes the \acp{SSB}), were not designed specifically for positioning because of the following limitations.
+A first major limitation is their inability to solve the hearability issue arising from interference by neighboring cells~\cite{yap_accuracy_2002}.
+This is crucial for positioning, as the \ac{UE} must receive signals simultaneously from multiple \acp{BS} to perform multi lateration/angulation.
+On the other hand, signals from nearby cells shadow weak signals coming from far-away cells, making their detection difficult at the \ac{UE}.
 Lastly, \acp{CSI-RS} and \acp{SS} have weak correlation properties due to low density of \acp{RE} and their pattern.
 Therefore, they might not spread well across all of the sub-carriers in the frequency-domain.
-For these reasons, the \ac{PRS} for \ac{DL} transmission and the \ac{SRS} for \ac{UL} transmission have been introduced in Rel-16 with the aim to allow precise positioning by the \ac{5G} cellular network.
+For these reasons, the \ac{PRS} for \ac{DL} transmission and the \ac{SRS} for \ac{UL} transmission have been introduced in Rel-16 with the aim of allowing precise positioning by the \ac{5G} cellular network.

-In the following, we describe the features of \ac{SSB}, \ac{CSI-RS}, \ac{PRS} and \ac{SRS}, whose main differences affecting positioning are summarized in Table.~\ref{tab:pos_signals}.
+In the following, we describe the features of \ac{SSB}, \ac{CSI-RS}, \ac{PRS}, and \ac{SRS}, whose main differences affecting positioning are summarized in Table~\ref{tab:pos_signals}.
 The number of beams for \ac{SRS} and \ac{PRS} are associated with the number of \ac{RE} in a slot.